The P4 framework unites and integrates values and principles from the areas of Lean, Agile and New Work.

 - P4 organizations strive for trusting and long-term cooperation with suppliers.

 - Principle the single source of truth, also known as the principle of avoiding redundancy or DRY (Don’t repeat yourself)

 - Example: It may make sense to manage backlogs or Kanban boards both digitally and analogously, as physical cards on a wall.
-It must be clearly agreed which representation represents the “truth” and that all other representations are only copies of it and are updated.
+It must be clearly agreed which of them represents the “truth” and that all other representations are only copies of it and are updated.

 - The same applies to the storage of information and decisions